0nix/ggj21/twine/scriptstuff.md

 Alone in his apartment Hassel starts destroying his belongings, loudly crashing and banging everything he can see.
 It's quite annoying to listen to, let alone observe "Nadine!
 Nadine!"
 He screams.
 Of course, nobody responds.

 After approximately an hour later, his belongings mostly broken or dented, he sits on the sofa in silence, and opens a cabinet next to him.
 Form it he produces a cigarrette pack, a lighter, and a small porcelain dish.
-You observe him light up a cigarrette and smoke it in silence.
+You observe him light up a cigarette and smoke it in silence.

-After finishing his cigarrette, you observe him pick up the phone and let it produce the open line tone.
+After finishing his cigarette, you observe him pick up the phone and let it produce the open line tone.
 He starts speaking into the telephone as if somebody was on the other line, when there isn't.
-His breath is labored, presumably from the cigarrette he just smoked.
+His breath is labored, presumably from the cigarette he just smoked.

 Hassel: Are you listening?
 Of course you are, you are the State Security.
 Are you enjoying this?
 Did you watch me an Nadine going at it?
 Did you watch us eat breakfast and watch television?
 I hope it was worth it, I hope you got something out of it as much as you did you damn perverts.
 Always looking, always watching, I do wonder when did I catch your attention.
 Was it when she came in the apartment?
 Was it when she gave me that book to read?
 You know something, I loved it.
 I loved reading about, I loved reading about how you could actually make something out of yourself instead of being a bug under the thumb made by a million bureaucrats.
 I work, and I work.... and I work until I'm a ragged doll and I will get a scoop of mud and a punch to the head for my troubles.
 But it's not enough is it?
 It's not enough for you, you also have to drink from my cup and eat from my plate, and watch me, watch me, watch us all take a dump, fall in love, have a thought.
 Watch us forever.
 Nadine wanted to leave so bad...
 Maybe I'd like to go too...
 To a place you can't find me, you can't watch me, you can't hear me you...
 You --hnnng-- f-f-f-fffuck-fucking professional perverts in the Stasi.
 Fuck you, fuck you all to hell.